-To arrange to have an employee speak at a civic or social organization meeting, please contact Suzie Gilbert, the City’s Communications and Marketing Director, at email@example.com, or (785) 368-0991, at least 14 days before the event.
+To arrange to have an employee speak at a civic or social organization meeting, please contact the City’s Communications and Marketing Director at firstname.lastname@example.org, or (785) 368-0991, at least 14 days before the event.

 City Manager and Local Government

 Overall operations of City Government, discussion of challenges of operating a 1100+ workforce with many diverse duties and responsibilities.

 City planning, land use regulations, neighborhood planning, long range land use planning.

 Neighborhood Revitalization Program: this program targets certain areas in the City for tax rebates in order to encourage development in these areas.

 Zoning Property Maintenance Code Unit: Our code enforcement officers work with neighborhood groups to help ensure compliance with zoning and sign regulations.

 Homeless Issues and Supportive Services: Learn what the City has done to help address and advocate for the needs of the homeless and those at risk of becoming homeless.
 Also gain knowledge of current community initiatives and what still needs to be done to incorporate more housing and supportive services.